zgulde/cods/docs/usage.md

 ### Reverse Proxy Sites

+Any site that is not a static site will be setup with nginx as a reverse proxy to your application.
+This means that both your application and nginx are running on the server, and when a request comes in, nginx will forward it to your application.

+This configuration allows for virtual hosting, i.e. multiple sites can be hosted on the same server, and allows nginx to handle https.

+#### Port Selection

-For both Java and Node sites, you will need to choose a port for the application to use on the server.
+For Java, Node, and Python sites, you will need to choose a port for your application to use on the server.
 Two applications _cannot_ use the same port, and this tool will prevent you from configuring two separate sites to point to the same upstream proxy.

-The port will need to be chosen when you create the site, and you can view all the ports that are currently referenced by running:
+The port will need to be chosen when you create the site, and you can view all the ports that are currently in use by running:

 ```
 myserver ports
 ```

+#### Static Content

+For any Java, Node, or Python site, nginx will be setup to serve static content from a `public` directory within the site directory.

+For example, if you created `example.com`, any files on the server in `/srv/example.com/public` will be served as-is, that is, the requests will not be passed to your application.

+For Java sites, you will probably need to manually manage the contents of this directory, or ignore it.

+For Node or Python sites, if you have a `public` directory at the top level of your project, any content in this directory will be served directly.

+Of course, you can simply choose to ignore this directory and have your application handle static contents itself.

 ### Java Site Creation